MeadeRobert/PicoCTF2017/reverse_engineering/level4/forest/README.md

 A number of disassemblers have tools to help view structs
 ```

-For this problem we used decompilers such as [snowman](https://derevenets.com/) and [boomerang](http://boomerang.sourceforge.net/) to convert the program over to C, then a simple python script to generate the correct input for that program by brute force over the set of all 32 bit integers.
+For this problem we used decompilers such as [snowman](https://derevenets.com/) and [boomerang](http://boomerang.sourceforge.net/) to convert the program over to C, then a simple python script to generate the correct input for that program by getting the character of the tree of at each of the different strings of L/R.

 The C code:
 ```c